jrwrodgers/rh_rplots/README.md

 On the Format page in RotorHazard you will see a Lap Time Stats section
 ![image](https://github.com/jrwrodgers/rh_rplots/blob/main/assets/134737.png)

 Everytime results are saved or resaved the results plot is updated and can be viewed on the link.
+The colours are linked to the pilot colours.
 The plot will look something like this:

 ![image](https://github.com/jrwrodgers/rh_rplots/blob/main/assets/134817.png)